AIC, BIC, Bayesian evidence against the interacting dark energy model: Introduction

 where $P(D|\bar{\theta},M_{i})$ is likelihood under model $i$, $P(\bar{\theta}|M_{i})$ is prior probability for ${\bar{\theta}}$ under model $i$.

-Let us note that we can include the Occam's razor principle by assuming the greater prior probability for simpler model, but this is not necessary and rarely used in practice.
+Let us note that we can include Occam's principle by assuming the greater prior probability for simpler model, but this is not necessary and rarely used in practice.
 Usually one assume that there is no evidence to favor one model over another which cause to equal value of prior for all models under consideration.
-It is convenient to evaluate the posterior ratio for models under consideration which in the case with flat prior for models is reduced to the evidence ratio (so called the Bayes factor $B$).
-The interpretation of the logarithm of Bayes factor values are as follows: $0<\ln B\leq 2$ as a weak, $2<\ln B\leq 6$ as a positive, $6<\ln B\leq 10$ as a strong and $\ln B> 10$ as a very strong evidence in favor better model.
-This quantity involves the Occam's razor rule.
-Let us simplify the problem to illustrate how this principle works here \cite{MacKay:2003,Trotta:2005ar}.
+It is convenient to evaluate the posterior ratio for models under consideration which in the case with flat prior for models is reduced to the evidence ratio called the Bayes factor

+The interpretation of twice the natural logarithm of the Bayes factor is as follow: $0<2\ln B_{ij}\leq 2$ as a weak evidence, $2<2\ln B_{ij}\leq 6$ as a positive evidence, $6<2\ln B_{ij}\leq 10$ as a strong evidence and $2\ln B_{ij}> 10$ as a very strong evidence against model $j$ comparing to model $i$.
+This quantity is our Occam's razor.
+Let us simplify the problem to illustrate how this principle works here \cite{MacKay:2003it,Trotta:2005ar}.